 Access to Connect Care Clinical Applications

-Access to the Connect Care clinical information system (CIS) requires an Alberta Health Services (AHS) network username and password.
+Access to the Connect Care clinical information system (CIS), and the training resources for learning about the CIS, requires an Alberta Health Services (AHS) network username and password.
 This is the same set of credentials used to log in to AHS email, wireless networks and computer workstations.
 It is provided to all physicians, trainees and medical students as part of normal onboarding processes.
 Contact Medical Affairs if in doubt.

 InfoCare and EUPA Requirement